TheMetMan/backdrop-web-install/README.md

 # Install Backdrop using drush 8
-THis is a collection of Bash and php Scripts to install a new Backdrop site using Drush for File Based Workflow in a little over Three Minutes.
+This is a collection of Bash and php Scripts to install a new Backdrop site using Drush for File Based Workflow in a little over Three Minutes.

 # Preamble
 I am not the only one to have become somewhat disenchanted with Drupal 8.
-It has become increasingly difficult to keep up to date without problems for Non-Profit Organmisations.
+It has become increasingly difficult to keep up to date without problems for Non-Profit Organisations.
 As a single developer I have decided to move to Backdrop and develop my own scrips to manage updates.
 This project came from an attempt to develop a File Based Workflow using Git, Bash and Drupal 8 and is developed from TheMetMan/drupal8_install also on GitHub.
 This one however used Drush version 8 with the Backdrop scripts found [here](https://github.com/backdrop-contrib/drush).
-We have found that installing Backdrop using Drush on the Local site, then update Locally.
+We install Backdrop using Drush on the Local site, then update Locally.
 We then used Git and a clever script or two to push/pull the Content and Config via a remote repo to Dev (Staged) and Production seemed to work well.
 We had to develop a hack to prevent the site details overwriting each other.
 Not too dificult once the workflow was established.
 This is why we developed this script which will Install a Backdrop Site to the location of your choice, and in only a little over three minutes.

 # Requirements
 This is for Linux Only.
 We have not considered Windows.
 It will probably work on a Mac, but we have not tested it.
-You will need to have already installed Drush 8 and Git globally.
+You will need to have already installed Drush 8 with the Backdrop Commands (as above) and Git globally.
-You will also need a Virtual Host in the web Server (Apache)setup to match your site.
+You will also need a Virtual Host in the web Server (eg Apache) setup to match your site.
 Set the DocumentRoot to be the Install Folder.
 The install puts a .htaccess file in the DocRoot to make the web/ folder the DocRoot and then correcting some settings in the web/.htaccess and web/settings.php files to also make this work.
 You will need a database (mysql) ready to accept the installation.